What do pop songs, piano concertos, and rock music all have in common? Music intervals!

 How many intervals are there in piano?
 What are the different types of musical intervals?

 Intervals have both a numerical name (second, third, etc) as well as a quality.
 Qualities explain exactly the type of interval: major, minor, perfect, augmented, or diminished.
 Why does this matter?
-Well, for example, here are two intervals that have the same numerical name but have different qualities: C to Eb and C to E natural.
-Both are thirds, yet C to Eb is a minor third whereas C to E natural is a major third.
+Well, for example, here are two intervals that have the same numerical name but have different qualities: C up to Eb and C up to E natural.
+Both are thirds, yet C up to Eb is a minor third, whereas C up to E natural is a major third.
 To differentiate the two, we need to understand major and minor intervals.

 How to identify a major/minor interval:

 - First, take the lower note of the interval and think of it as the tonic (the first note of the scale).
-For example, C would be in the C major scale, D would be in D major scale, etc.
+For example, C is the tonic in the C major scale, D is the tonic in the D major scale, etc.

-- Then, determine if the upper note is within the tonic’s major scale.
-If it is within the scale, it is either a major or perfect interval.
+- Then, determine if the upper note belongs to the major scale built on that tonic note.
+If it does, it creates either a major or perfect interval above the tonic note.

 - If the note is not in the scale, determine the quality of the interval.
-It is a minor interval if it is a half step smaller than a major interval.
+It is a minor interval if it is a half step smaller than a major interval, and it is called a diminished interval if it is a half step smaller than a perfect interval.

 Here’s a general guide to understanding interval qualities: